lanfurama/furama_vault_app_nextjs/README.md

 # Furama Vault - Guest Management App

-A modern Next.js application for managing guest information, built for Furama Resort.
+A modern Next.js application for managing guest information with email marketing features, built for Furama Resort.

 ## Features

-- 📋 **Guest List Display**: View all guests with pagination
+- 📋 **Guest List Display**: View all guests in a clean table format
-- 🔍 **Search Functionality**: Search guests by name, email, or phone
+- 🔍 **Search & Filter**: Search by name/email, filter by email status and country
+- 📧 **Email Marketing**: Select guests for email campaigns
+- 📁 **Export Functions**: Export selected or all guests to Excel
+- ⚙️ **Settings**: Configure API URL easily
 - 📱 **Responsive Design**: Works on desktop, tablet, and mobile
-- ⚡ **Fast Performance**: Optimized for speed and user experience
+- ⚡ **Fast Performance**: Frontend pagination for smooth experience
-- 🎨 **Modern UI**: Clean and intuitive interface

 ## Tech Stack